MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/add-assessments-to-a-course.md

 # Add non-graded and graded assessments to a course

-Community Training (MCT) platform allows trainers to add assessments as a way to evaluate learners on their knowledge and proficiency.
+Community Training (CT) platform allows trainers to add assessments as a way to evaluate learners on their knowledge and proficiency.
 The platform provides two types of assessments in the form of non-graded assessments and graded assessments containing one or more multiple-choice questions.

 **Non-graded Assessments** - A Non-graded Assessment serves as a refresher for learners and facilitates revision of a particular lesson.
 There is no limit to the number of assessments you can add to a course.